Low on Inventory? Here Are 2 Strategies for Your Dealership

 1. Don’t Bank on the Auction

-Auction houses have always been a staple for filling dealer lots, but because of the unpredictable nature of COVID-19 outbreaks, many markets are faced with either limited or no auction availability.
+Auction houses have always been a staple for filling dealer lots, but because of demand brought on by COVID-19, many markets are faced with either limited or no auction availability.

 When the auction is temporarily halted, many dealers worry about filling their lots with desirable used vehicles to continue supporting sales goals.